spiral/docs/docs/en/framework/kernel.md

 ## Environment

-The Spiral Framework integrates with [Dotenv](https://github.com/vlucas/phpdotenv) through the `Spiral\DotEnv\Bootloader\DotenvBootloader` class.
+Spiral integrates with [Dotenv](https://github.com/vlucas/phpdotenv) through the `Spiral\DotEnv\Bootloader\DotenvBootloader` class.
 This bootloader is responsible for loading the environment variables from the `.env` file and making them available to the application.